HYROX times benchmarks showing average 1 hour 30 minutes, good 1 hour 10 minutes and elite sub 1 hour performance levels

 Average HYROX Times and What Counts as a Good Time

-The average HYROX finish time globally is approximately 1 hour 30 minutes, though results vary significantly by division, age group, and competitive level.
+The average HYROX finish time globally is around 1 hour 30 minutes, but your true benchmark depends on your division.

 HYROX Target Split Guide – What Splits You Need for Your Goal Time